garyburke888/the_performance_academy_v1/README.md

 ### Django Testing
 -

+### Defensive Design Testing
+-   As detailed above all features have been designed with the consideration to the session user to manage the user actions and visibility.
+-   Navigation menu items have been restricted based on session user.

-### Code
+### Code Validators
--   The W3C Markup & CSS Validators [here](https://validator.w3.org/) were used to ensure there were no critical syntax errors in the project.
+-   [W3C HTML validator](https://validator.w3.org/) to validate HTML code.
+-   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate CSS code
--   The PEP8 online checker [here](http://pep8online.com/) was used to check Python code for PEP8 requirements.
+-   [PEP8 online check](http://pep8online.com/) to review Python code for PEP8 requirements.
+-   [Pylint](https://www.pylint.org/) to analyse and validate Python code.

 ### Testing User Stories from User Experience (UX) Section

-### Further Testing
+### Site UI/UX & Browser Compatibility Testing
+-   Manual testing was carried out on this site by the developers family members to review the UX and site responsivness.
+-   Chrome dev tools were used to review responsivness on multiple devices;
+    - Moto G4
+    - Galaxy S5
+    - Pixel 2/2 XL
+    - iPhone 5/5E/6/7/8/8+/X
+    - iPad/Pro
+    - Surface Duo
+    - Galaxy Fold

--   The site was tested on Google Chrome, Opera, Microsoft Edge and Safari browsers.
+- Cross browser testing was also attempted on Chrome, Opera, Edge, Firefox and Safari.
--   The site was viewed on a variety of devices such as Desktop, Laptop, iPhone.
--   Testing was done to ensure there were no broken links, using link checker???
--   Co-workers, friends and family members were asked to review the app to point out any bugs and/or user experience issues.
+- Chrome Lighthouse report shows site is highly responsive (insert image)

 ### Known Bugs
 -   Webhooks from Stripe not working, despite efforts to remedy, a 401 error remains, though payment information can be sent to Stripe without issue.

 ## Deployment
+This project was created using Github.
+From there I used Gitpod to write my code.
+Then I used commits to git followed by pushes to my GitHub repository.
+I've deployed this project to Heroku.
+For deployment on Heroku I've used the following steps;
+-   step 1...

 ## Credits

-### Tutorial
+### Tutorials
 -   This app was built in conjunction with The Code Institute 'Fullstack Frameworks with Django' module.
+-   [Tutorial 1](https://www.pythonistaplanet.com/how-to-create-blog-using-django/) - used to help create the 'Blog' app.
+-   [Tutorial 2](https://simpleisbetterthancomplex.com/series/2017/09/04/a-complete-beginners-guide-to-django-part-1.html) - used to help create the 'Boards' app.

 ### Code & Content
--   [Am I Responsive?](http://ami.responsivedesign.is/) - Used to obtain README image of app on various screens.
+-   [Am I Responsive?](http://ami.responsivedesign.is/) - Used to obtain main README image of site on various screens.

 ### Acknowledgements
 -   Mentor - Gerry McBride
 -   Tutor Support - Code Institute
 -   Developer - Gary Burke
--   Tutorial (Blog) -
--   Tutorial (Boards) -